 Cats are incredibly clean animals.
 They’re obsessed with grooming themselves and hate the smell of a dirty litter box.
 If your cat has been pooping outside the litter box, it may be because you’re not cleaning it often enough.

 Alternatively, a cat may refuse to use a litter box other cats have been using.
-This is because the strong scent of another feline is offputting for any cat.
-Understanding the impact of smells on your pet’s life can go a long way in helping you understand cat behavior.
-If you’re housing several cats, separate litter boxes are a must.
+This is because the strong scent of another cat is offputting for any cat.
+Understanding the impact of smells on your pet’s life can go a long way in helping you understand cat behaviour.
+If you’re housing several cats, separate litter boxes plus a spare are a must.

 9. Thyme